mmatteo/legend-analysis-tutorials/testing-enviroment/06-lh5/README.md

 `lh5.load_nda(f_list, par_list, tb_in)`

 These will take a file list which may include wildcards for example `th_HS2_lat_psa/th_HS2_lat_psa/*.lh5`.
-They will return all the values in all the files for the parameters specified either as an array or as a dataframe.
+They will return all the values in all the files for the parameters specified either as a dictionary of arrays or as a dataframe.

 `lh5.Table.get_dataframe(get_dataframe(self, *cols, copy=False))` Useful for dsp data where the format will generally be a table.